input-output-hk/cardano-sl/docs/proposals/update-downloader.md

 ## Suggested improvements

-To address the drawbacks of the current approach, I propose to do two
+To address the drawbacks of the current approach, I propose to do the following changes:
-changes:
 1. Change the check whether we have already downloaded the installer in `downloadUpdateDo` function.
 If the file doesn't exist, we can simply proceed with download.
 If the file exists, there are two